Moving to Confluence Data Center

 Head to Administering Collaborative Editing to find out more about collaborative editing.

-Ensure that only permitted cluster nodes are allowed to connect to a Confluence Data Center instance's Hazelcast port (which defaults to 5801) or Synchrony's Hazelcast port (which defaults to 5701) through the use of a firewall and / or network segregation.
+Ensure that only permitted cluster nodes are allowed to connect to the following ports through the use of a firewall and / or network segregation:

 If you have problems with the above procedure, please see our Cluster Troubleshooting guide.